-Pro posal Board Re ecommendation See page 1 To elect nine trustees, nominated by the Board, named in the proxy statement \checkmark FOR EACH TRUSTEE 9 Robert L. Johnson Arthur R. Collins Robert M. La Forgia NOMINEE Leslie D. Hale Nathaniel A. Davis Robert J. McCarthy Evan Bayh Patricia L. Gibson Robin Zeigler 2 To ratify the appointment of PricewaterhouseCoopers LLP as our independent registered public accounting firm for the fiscal year ending December 31, 2022 \checkmark FOR 36 3 To approve, on a non-binding advisory basis, the compensation of our named executive officers \checkmark FOR 40
+Pro posal Board I Recommendation See page 1 To elect nine trustees, Statement nominated by the Boar rd, named in the Proxy \Diamond FOR EACH TRUSTEE 9 Robert L. Johnson Arthur R. Collins Robert M. La Forgia NOMINEE Leslie D. Hale Nathaniel A. Davis Robert J. McCarthy Evan Bayh Patricia L. Gibson Robin Zeigler 2 To ratify the appointmendependent registered December 31, 2023 ent of Pricewaterhoused d public accounting firm Coopers LLP as our n for the fiscal year ending \bigcirc FOR 39 3 To approve, on a non- named executive office binding advisory basis, ers \bigcirc FOR 43

-The Board of Trustees has fixed the close of business on Wednesday, March 16, 2022 as the record date for the determination of shareholders entitled to notice of and to vote at the Annual Meeting and any adjournments or postponements of the Annual Meeting.
+The Board of Trustees has fixed the close of business on Thursday, March 16, 2023, as the record date for the determination of shareholders entitled to notice of and to vote at the Annual Meeting and any adjournments or postponements of the Annual Meeting.

-This notice and the enclosed proxy statement are first being made available to our shareholders on or about Wednesday, March 30, 2022.
+This notice and the enclosed Proxy Statement are first being made available to our shareholders on or about Thursday, March 30, 2023.

-Bethesda, Maryland March 30, 2022 Accordingly, only shareholders of record at the close of business on that date are entitled to notice of and to vote at the Annual Meeting and any adjournments or postponements of the Annual Meeting.
+Bethesda, Maryland March 30, 2023 Accordingly, only shareholders of record at the close of business on that date are entitled to notice of and to vote at the Annual Meeting and any adjournments or postponements of the Annual Meeting.